 Facilitating communication and collaborative interaction among U.S. and Canadian volunteer docents/guides is part of the mission of the National Docent Symposium Council.
 "Interchange" is a new way to help us accomplish this mission.
 In this part of our website, you will find articles and links about emerging as well as challenging topics facing our institutions that affect our docent practice.
 We hope this initiative will encourage exchange of ideas among our peers.
-Become a contributor.
+Be a contributor.
 See guidelines for submissions.
 The first topic for Interchange is Inclusion and Diversity.

 Find online resources on inclusion and diversity here

 Sheila Vidmar, Docent, Walters Art Museum, Baltimore, MD and NDSC Director at Large (June 2018)